 Long periods of time without getting any comments about your work can result in a decline in motivation (see more in my post on motivation vs. discipline).
 But instead of letting the lack of positive vibes dictate the rules.
 Use this absence to your advantage.

 If you still see potential in what you’re doing, don’t give up until you start to see returns.
 Don’t quit till the “desired” state is reached.

 Apply the same principles in everything else that is worthy.
 If you see potential in your relationship, give feedback to the other party.
 Show them that you care.
 Don’t let them wonder, “Am I good enough?”
-Give input in forms of comments, hugs, and kisses freely.
+Give input in the form of comments, hugs, and kisses freely.
 What you get in return will usually be enough to help you handle every obstacle.